 Welcome to my website – a small slice of my writing life, sharing a love of words, photography and art.

-An Oxford modern languages graduate, former journalist and fiction writer, I now work mainly as a poet.
+An Oxford modern languages graduate, former journalist and fiction writer, I now work mainly as a poet, editor and events organiser.
+I also enjoy writing for artistic commissions and as a poet in residence.

 My second full-length poetry collection Be[yond] was published by Knives, Forks and Spoons Press in July 2013.
 A first full-length poetry collection Into the Yell (Circaidy Gregory Press, 2010) won third prize in the International Rubery Book Awards 2011.